 - Their Independent Learning Booklet (ILB)

+- · Their clear folder for their ILB

+- Their Independent Learning A4 Notebook

-- Their lanyard
+Their lanyard

-- A pencil case

-- x3 blue or black biros
+- · A pencil case · x3 blue or black biros

-- x3 pencils
+- x3 pencilsA green pen

-- A green pen A ruler
+- · A ruler

 - A rubber

-- A protractor
+- A Casio scientific calculator (model: fx-85GT CW)

-- A basic scientific calculator Mini-whiteboard pen
+- Mini-whiteboard pen

-- · Mini-whiteboard rubber (small cloth/old sock work fine!)
+- Mini-whiteboard rubber (small cloth/old sock works fine!)

+- · A bag

-- A bag PE kit (on PE days)
+- · PE kit (on PE days)

-- Trainers (optional for break time)

-Scissors should not be brought into school.
+Scissors, pencil sharpeners and compasses are not to be brought into school.
+These will be provided.

-As with all our school expectations, failure to meet these standards will result in an immediate sanction as stated in our Positive Learning Strategy (PLS).
+As with all our school expectations, failure to meet these standards will result in an immediate sanction as stated in